 - Felt board.
 Follow the tutorial for the felt board featured above, or try making a simple hoop felt board.
 In either case, I recommend using fleece rather than felt for the actual board.
 It is nice and stretchy so you can get a snug fit, and felt sticks to it beautifully.
 There are also some great felt boards you can buy, such as:

 - Felt Notice Board.
-This one stands out because it is very large – 36 by 24 inches.
+This wall mounted felt board is also very large – 36 by 24 inches.

 DIY Felt Nativity Scene Instructions